Last Updated on June 17, 2025

 (Station: Charing Cross)

-After exiting the station walk south on the Strand to the Equestrian Statue of Charles I, less than a five-minute walk.
+After exiting the station, walk south on the Strand to the Equestrian Statue of Charles I, which is less than a five-minute walk.
 Trafalgar Square, the hub of London’s West End, the theater and nightlife capital of the city, will be on your right.
 It’s dominated by Nelson’s Column, a tribute to Britain’s great naval officer.

 On the far side of Trafalgar is Britain’s famous National Gallery, home to one of the most significant art collections in the world (free admission).
-Its collection contains more than 2,300 cavasses ranging from the early Renaissance to Impressionism.
+Its collection contains over 2,300 cavasses ranging from the early Renaissance to Impressionism.

-In the same building (although not part of the National Gallery) is the National Portrait Gallery.
-It’s a fascinating place where you can link faces with those famous people you read about in World History class.
+The National Portrait Gallery is in the same building (although not part of the National Gallery).
+It’s a fascinating place to connect faces with famous people you read about in World History class.

 Wandering About The City